abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 SomeArray=( 5 a ccc 44 )
 ```
 Array elements are separated with one or more empty characters.
-To reference the content of particular array element, we use again the curly brace notation ```${ArrayName[index]}```.
+To reference the content of a particular array element, we use again the curly brace notation ```${ArrayName[index]}```.
 For instance, for the above example we have:
 ```bash
 echo ${SomeArray[0]} # prints '5'
 echo ${SomeArray[2]} # prints 'ccc'